 If you are new to business valuation the new concepts and terminology may be confusing at first.
-Even for business people familiar with the financial information such as income statements and balance sheets, the language of business appraisal takes a little getting used to.
-The typical questions you may have are: What is business valuation?… Continue Reading
+Many business people understand the financial information such as income statements and balance sheets.
+But even for them the language of business appraisal takes a little getting used to.
+Typical questions about business valuation What is business valuation?… Continue Reading

 Whether you are an experienced business appraiser or new to business valuation, you will find plenty of helpful tips and suggestions with ValuAdder.
 The ValuAdder software comes with a full-featured Learning and Information Center integrated into the Help system.
-You can get a quick orientation on the business valuation process by simply clicking on the… Continue Reading
+You can get a quick orientation on the business valuation process.
+Simply click on the Overview… Continue Reading

 Before you can use any method for business valuation you need to prepare a number of key inputs that the methods require.
 Usually, you would start your analysis with a set of the typical business financial statements such as its income statements and balance sheets.
 But the accounting financial statements are just a starting point.… Continue Reading